zxue/deploy-maximo-aibroker/README.md

 Open the mariadb network policy file, mariadb-np.yml, and update two values with the correct namespace, e.g. "kubernetes.io/metadata.name: mas-inst1-aibroker".

-Navigate to the parent folder and run the command lines below to create a MariaDB database in its own namespace, `mariadb`.
+Navigate to the parent folder and run the command lines below to create a MariaDB database in its own namespace, `mariadb`, which is created automatically.

 ```
 # oc new-project mas-inst1-aibroker
-cd ..
+#cd ..
 ./mariadb/mariadb-deploy.sh
 ```